francisco-com-au/platform-cluster/README.md

 - install [`ArgoCD`](https://argo-cd.readthedocs.io/en/stable/)
 - configure [`ArgoCD`](https://argo-cd.readthedocs.io/en/stable/) to watch the [`Platform Apps`](https://github.com/francisco-com-au/platform-apps) repo on specific overlays based on the environment.

+Run `./load_pull_key.sh`.
+It will:
+- forge a service account key if not present already
+- inject that service account for every namespace in the cluster

 # Dependencies
 - [`homebrew`](https://brew.sh/)